CyberShadow/ae/README.md

 This library is not meant to be compiled as a static (.lib, .a) or shared (.dll, .so) library.
 Do not attempt to do so; you will run into problems with multiple entry points, dependencies you may not need, and other problems.
-Instead, it is intended to be used as a source library, together with a build tool (e.g. [rdmd](http://dlang.org/rdmd.html)).
+Instead, it is intended to be used as a source library, together with a dependency-discovering build tool (e.g. [rdmd](http://dlang.org/rdmd.html)).

 The recommended way to use the library is to set it up as a git external in your project's root, as seen [here](https://github.com/CyberShadow/ForumAntiSpam).
 This will link your project with a specific commit of the library, to avoid breakage due to API changes (see below).

+Dub is also supported, with the library being split up into subpackages according to the necessary external dependencies.
+See `dub.sdl` for details.

 Overview
 ========